-Today’s contributor, Christina Loccke, is a restaurant guide editor, freelance food writer who blogs at Sexy Mother Foodie, and WSET student who’s trying teach her kindergartener to smell the differences between warm- and cool-climate Chardonnay.
+Today’s contributor, Christina Loccke, is a restaurant guide editor, freelance food writer, and WSET student who’s trying teach her kindergartener to smell the differences between warm- and cool-climate Chardonnay.
 She’s also got a gift for picking the best things on the Chinese takeout menu, including Kung Pao chicken.

 In Hollywood, predictability is the stuff of Oscars, and it’s no secret that movies follow the same recipe of beats and devices.
 I imagine this was all cooked up at some dinner hosted by our Founding Moguls.
 It’s an easy scene to write: